-ADHD (Attention-Deficit/Hyperactivity Disorder) is often associated with overly-active children who can’t sit still or concentrate.
-But many adults are receiving a diagnosis of ADHD later in life, likely because they were able to cope with their symptoms without anyone - including themselves - noticing.
-So, the uptick in adult ADHD diagnoses isn’t indicative that ADHD can develop later in life — or is it?
+ADHD (attention-deficit/hyperactivity disorder) is often associated with overly-active children who can’t sit still or concentrate.
+But many adults receive ADHD diagnoses later in life, likely because they were able to cope with their symptoms without anyone - including themselves - noticing.
+So, the uptick in adult ADHD diagnoses isn’t indicative that ADHD can develop later in life—or is it?

 Let’s start with the basics.
 ADHD is a neurodevelopmental condition displaying symptoms of impulsivity, difficulty paying attention, and hyperactivity.
-According to the Centers for Disease Control and Prevention (CDC), ADHD is one of the most common childhood neurodevelopmental disorders.
+According to the Centers for Disease Control and Prevention (CDC), ADHD is one of the most common [childhood] neurodevelopmental disorders.1

 Unfortunately, the research on adult ADHD is lacking.
-A 2021 review of epidemiological studies found that, in 2020, 366 million adults dealt with symptoms of ADHD — 140 million of which had confirmed ADHD diagnoses in their childhood.
-But these statistics could be inaccurate due to the age range of participants.
-It’s possible that these numbers could be much higher in reality.
+In 2020, 366 million adults dealt with symptoms of ADHD—140 million of which had confirmed ADHD diagnoses in their childhood.2 But these statistics could be inaccurate due to the participants' ages.
+It’s possible that these numbers are much higher in reality.